ericwindmill/pub_analytics/README.md

     --[no-]csv    When true, the script will also generate the new CSV file -s, --sort-by     [currentRank (default), overallChange, recentChange] -d, --sort-dir    [asc (default), desc]
+-c, --count       The number of the top N packages to be included in the dataset.
+(defaults to "3000")
 --help        Print help text and exit

 By default, packages will be sorted by their current ranking, and in ascending order.
 ```

 ### Sorting